rustprooflabs/osm2pgsql-tuner/README.md

 # osm2pgsql-tuner

-The osm2pgsql-tuner project recommends an osm2pgsql command based on availalbe system resources and the size of the input PBF file.
+The osm2pgsql-tuner project recommends an osm2pgsql command based on available system resources and the size of the input PBF file.
 The recommendations made by this program are targeted for:

 * osm2pgsql v1.5.0 and newer